CGLemon/Sayuri/README.md

     genbook <SGF file> <output name>

-## User Interface
+## Graphical Interface

 Sayuri is not complete engine.
 You need a graphical interface for playing with her.
 She supports any GTP (version 2) interface application.
-[Sabaki](https://sabaki.yichuanshen.de/) and [GoGui](https://github.com/Remi-Coulom/gogui) are recommended.
+[Sabaki](https://sabaki.yichuanshen.de/) and [GoGui](https://github.com/Remi-Coulom/gogui) are recommended that because Sayuri implements some analysis commands for them.

 * Sabaki analysis mode